 Building Your Mission Statement

 Your mission statement has 5 parts – who, what, when, where, and why.
-You will build this for your platoon as part of your mission variable analysis (this is part of mission analysis, the first portion completed within TLP Step 3).
+You will build this for your element.
+Your previous analysis of mission provided you context that you need to form your own.

 Who - what unit (you) is conducting this mission?

-What - what is the essential task your unit must execute to accomplish the mission?
+What - what is the mission-essential task your unit must execute to accomplish the mission?

 When - when is this all happening?

-- A no later than (NLT) time to begin actions on
+- A no later than (NLT) time to begin your mission-essential task,

-- A no earlier than (NET) time to begin actions on
+- A no earlier than (NET) time to begin your mission-essential task, or

 Where - where is the objective?